kausiksivakumar/safe_reinforcement_learning/ReadMe_for_Project_Submission.md

 4) Edit or comment `mujoco` in the seup.py under `/safety-gym` and add `mujoco-py<2.2,>=2.1` instead as we have mujoco210
 5) Check if the installation is done properly by making an environment:https://github.com/openai/safety-gym(Mujoco needs to be installed prior to this!)
 ## Torch
-Pytorch needs to be installed and requires the appropriate version of CUDA is running on GPU
+Pytorch needs to be installed and requires the appropriate version of CUDA if running on GPU
 ## CAP Installation
 1) In order to modify your existing environment to be able to run our adaptation of CAP code for safety-gym use the `environment.yml` file provided in the repository e.g. `conda env update --name <name> --file environment.yml --prune`
 2) Modify the setup file (i.e) comment the `mujoco-py==2.0.2.7` requirement since we already have `mujoco-py<2.2,>=2.1`